celluloid/celluloid/README.md

 connections and employing an actor-per-connection model would get too costly.

 Celluloid::IO uses the [nio4r gem](https://github.com/tarcieri/nio4r)
-to monitor IO objects, which provides access to the high-performance epoll and kqueue system calls used by similar systems like EventMachine and Node.js.
-However, where EventMachine and Node provide a singleton "god loop" for the entire process, you can make as many Celluloid::IO actors as you wish (system resources providing), which each run in their own independent thread.
+to monitor IO objects, which provides cross-platform and cross-Ruby implementation access to the high-performance event monitoring system calls such as epoll and kqueue.

 Like Celluloid::IO?
 [Join the Google Group](http://groups.google.com/group/celluloid-ruby)